 Refusal of the visa or study stay permit: Applying for a study visa also entails applying for a study stay permit.
 Refusals of the visa or study stay permit will always be notified in writing, setting forth the grounds on which the decision adopted was based.

-Validity period of the visa:
+Validity period of the visa

-If the duration of the studies does not exceed 180 days (180 days or less), the visa will be sufficient to document the stay and it will not be necessary to obtain a Foreigner Identity Card.
+• If the duration of the studies does not exceed 180 days (180 days or less), the visa will be sufficient to document the stay and it will not be necessary to obtain a Foreigner Identity Card.

-If the duration of the studies exceeds 180 days (more than 180 days), the visa will be valid for 90 days.
+• If the duration of the studies exceeds 180 days (more than 180 days), the visa will be valid for 90 days.
 You must enter Spain during the period of validity of the visa.
-Upon entry and within the first 30 days, applicants must apply for a Foreigner Identity Card or TIE (“Tarjeta de Identificación de Extranjeros”) at the Oficina de Extranjería of the Police office in the city where the study program is being held.
+Upon entry and within the first 30 days, applicants must request a Foreigner Identity Card or TIE (“Tarjeta de Identificación de Extranjeros”) at the Immigration Office ("Oficina de Extranjería") in Police Headquarters of the city where class is being attended.
 The TIE will be valid for as long as the student is enrolled in the program in Spain.
 In the case of minors, a representative may carry out this procedure.

-6.- SPECIFIC PROCEDURE FOR STUDENTS WITH A FULBRIGHT GRANT
+5.- SPECIFIC PROCEDURE FOR STUDENTS WITH A FULBRIGHT GRANT

 Please find the required documents (except the visa fee) in accordance with your type of visa (general student visa or NALCAP student visa).
 Please include the certificate of your Fulbright grant in your application.